The Multiplication Table of Customer Analysis: Goals, Methods, Examples

 What is a customer analysis?

 A customer analysis deals - surprise! - with the analysis of a customer group or individual customers.
 The aim is to gain a deeper understanding of your customers in order to derive possible actions for your company.
 The basis for this are different data that you obtain, for example, through CRM software .
 Regardless of whether you are in the B2B or B2C sector, customer analysis is therefore a decisive factor for your long-term business success.
-CRM software supports this, such as and .
+CRM software supports this, such as Salesforce Sales Cloud and monday.com.

 Various methods can be used to create an analysis.
 Which method is right for your business depends, among other things, on the orientation of your company, the available data and the desired insights.
 However, the main goal is always the same: to answer various questions about your customers and thus gain a better feel for potential and already existing buyers.